hornos/gridhowto/README.md

     mpi       intnet
     external  NAT/Bridged

+Setup the virtual server to have 2TB of disk 4 network cards and network boot enabled.

 ## Primordial Installation
-The primordial installation is to install the root servers of the grid, it is an entry point.
+Space jockey is a very simple bootp tool.
+It does not compare with Cobbler or Xcat.
+Its main purpose is to boot and install minimal servers from your laptop, it is an entry point.
 Later on the root servers are used for large-scale cluster installation.
+You can configure root servers by ansible.
+In the 2nd stage Xcat or Cobbler is installed by a playbook and used to provision the compute cluster.
 For the primordial installation you need OS X, nginx and a dnsmasq server.
 To install the boot servers:

     brew install dnsmasq nginx